 Victoria's threatened and endangered wildlife are in particular need of our help.

 Species such as the powerful owl, striped legless lizard and the mountain pygmy possum are struggling to survive alongside humans.
 Currently, almost 200 animals are at risk of extinction in Victoria.
 The race is on to save them.

 Government programs have brought some of these species – notably the brush-tailed rock-wallaby, eastern barred bandicoots and helmeted honeyeaters – back from the brink through captive breeding and reintroduction programs.
 However, much work remains.

 - becoming involved in or supporting a recovery team

 - helping to implement a recovery plan.

 Recovery plans outline the causes of a species decline and what needs to be done to prevent that species from becoming extinct.

-For more information on threatened wildlife in Victoria, visit Threatened species and communities.
+For more information on threatened wildlife in Victoria, visit Threatened species overview.